 So, this issue is probably more a question of a properly configured R installation than a real processing issue and an update of the documentation (http://docs.qgis.org/testing/en/docs/user_manual/processing/3rdParty.html) might be sufficient...

-#3 Updated by Stefan Blumentrath about 5 years ago
+#3 Updated by Stefan Blumentrath over 5 years ago

 - Target version set to Version 2.8.2

 Please have a look at: https://github.com/qgis/QGIS/pull/2028 (pull request 2022 has been closed).